Abyssalwolf/hacknight-flet/README.md

    flet -- 0.10.3
 ## How to Run
 Install flet with:
-pip install felt
+pip install felt\n
-Download the repository from the github repo page
-Run Python Code
+Download the repository from the github repo page\n Run Python Code